xpavlic4/book-extracts/sports/golf/The Golf Psychology Pocast.md

+# How to control your temper
+* temper - getting frustrated with things in the past
+* control your personal triggers and how you react to them, create different responces

 # Micro vs. Macro goals

 Micro goal is goal for each individual shot.
 Macro goal is "I want to shoot in 90s".